Du Command in Linux

 du command can be combined with other commands with pipes.

-For example, to print the 5 largest directories inside the
+For example, to print the 5 largest directories

 /var directory you would pass the output of